Sweet Treats & Kind Hearts: Spreading Love for Valentine's Day

 When Jackie of Sprinkles & Confetti approached me about helping out with Valentine party for little girls, I jumped at the opportunity.
 She wanted to host something where the kids could have a great time, but also provide an opportunity for them to do something for the community.

-With the theme of Sweet Treats & Kind Hearts, Jackie has all of the party supplies you need to host your own version of the event and you can grab the printables from Elva M. Design.
+With the theme of Sweet Treats & Kind Hearts, Sprinkles & Confetti has all of the party supplies you need to host your own version of the event and you can grab the printables from Elva M. Design Studio.
 Here's how to set up your very own craft station:

 Project 1: Valentine Cards for the Community